shopware5/devdocs/source/developers-guide/shopware-config/index.md

         'date.timezone' => 'Europe/Berlin',
     ],
 ```

-These PHP settings override the defaults of your `php.ini`. `display_errors` is the
+These PHP settings override the defaults of your `php.ini`.

-only important option to change for debugging.
+`display_errors` is the only important option to change for debugging.
 Set this to `1` to enable the output
 of low-level php errors.

 The default value of `error_reporting` should be sufficient for developing.

-### exceptions
+### Exceptions
-default:

 ```
     'front' => [
         ...